datavisyn/agency-jekyll-theme/_products/ordino.md

   - header: Annotations
     text: Flexible mapping mechanism that deals with multi-mapping and various annotations (ENSEMBL, GeneSymbol, etc.)
     iconClass: exchange
+  - header: Extensibility
+    text: The base platform can be extended via a flexible plugin mechanism.
+Possible extensions can be additional visualizations, data providers, and scoring capabilities.
+    iconClass: cubes
 ---

 ### Ordino